Kellogg School of Management: Recent history (2009–today)

+In November 2024, Kellogg announced plans to replace the James L. Allen Center, which has served as the home of the Kellogg School of Management’s executive education programs since 1979.
+The new facility will be constructed on the same lakefront site on the university’s North Campus in Evanston, Illinois.
+Designed by the New York City-based architectural firm Kohn Pedersen Fox (KPF), the building will include updated classrooms, meeting areas, dining spaces, and lodging accommodations.
+It will also be connected to the existing Kellogg Global Hub via an underground tunnel.
+The project is part of Kellogg’s $600 million Full Circle campaign, aimed at enhancing the school’s infrastructure and academic offerings.
+Construction began in 2025, with completion anticipated in 2027.

 Campuses

 The Kellogg School's full-time and Executive MBA facilities are situated along the shores of Lake Michigan in Evanston, Illinois, on Chicago's North Shore, while the school's evening and weekend MBA program is housed on Northwestern's Downtown Chicago campus in Wieboldt Hall, between the law and medical schools.
 The downtown campus is also on Lake Michigan to the east and close to Michigan Avenue to the west.
 In January 2006, Kellogg opened a new campus for its EMBA program for Latin American executives in Miami.

 Students in the Kellogg full-time program take the majority of their classes at the Global Hub, which opened on March 28, 2017.
 This 415,000 square-foot building is located on the shores of Lake Michigan.
 Toronto-based Kuwabara Payne McKenna Blumberg Architects designed this building.
 The Global Hub is built-out in four directions surrounding two atriums and numerous other commons areas.
 The building includes a design lab with 3D-printing equipment and an art studio.